 As part of our conversation with J, he also shared some areas and suggestions for improvement.

 OpenTelemetry has a small number of language maintainers, and as a result, they don’t necessarily have enough cycles to work on all the things.
 Thus, they currently focus on keeping up with spec changes to update the SDK and API.
-This means that they often don’t have time (and sometimes not even the expertise) to manage the contrib repos (e.g. GraphQL).
+This means that they often don’t have time (and sometimes not even the expertise) to manage the contrib repositories (e.g. GraphQL).
 This is a known problem, and there is currently no solution in place.
 The OpenTelemetry Community welcomes any suggestions for improvement!

 There is also a huge focus on stabilizing semantic conventions, and as part of that effort, maintainers plan to go through the existing instrumentation packages and to make sure that they’re all up to date with the latest conventions.
-While it’s very well-maintained for certain languages, such as Java, that is not the case for other languages, such as Node.JS.
+While it’s very well-maintained for certain languages, such as Java, that is not the case for other languages, such as Node.js.

 - Multiple facets: web side vs server side

-- Two similar, but different server-side runtimes: Node.JS and Deno
+- Two similar, but different server-side runtimes: Node.js and Deno

 Another suggestion is to have a contrib maintainers group, separate from core SDK and API maintainers group.